hotwax/oms-documentation/user-manuals/import-app/inventory.md

    - This will open up a confirmation module; confirm inventory upload by clicking on the `Upload` Button.
    - You will get a success message indicating that the inventory has been updated successfully.

-9. **Verification:**
+9. **Item Inventory Verification:**

-Once the inventory is updated you can verify whether the inventory is accurately reflected in HotWax Commerce
+Once the inventory is updated you can verify whether the inventory is accurately reflected in HotWax Commerce.

    - Confirm the updated inventory by going to the `Product` page in your OMS instance.
    - Find the product SKU by utilizing the search bar.
 You can also search for products using the product name or HotWax Commerce ID.